nespinoza/juliet/docs/tutorials/transitfits.rst

    :alt: Posterior distribution of the limb-darkening coefficients for HATS-46.

 The agreement with the theory is pretty good in this case!
 It was kind of expected --- HATS-46 is a solar-type star after all.
-Note the triangular shape of the parameter spaced explored?
-This is what the :math:`(q_1,q_2)` sampling is expected to sample --- the triangle englobes all the physically plausible parameter space for the limb-darkening coefficients (positive, decreasing-to-the-limb limb-darkening profile).
+Notice the triangular shape of the parameter spaced explored?
+This is what the :math:`(q_1,q_2)` sampling is expected to sample --- the triangle englobes all the physically plausible parameter space for the limb-darkening coefficients (positive, decreasing-to-the-limb limb-darkening profiles).
 For details, see `Kipping (2013) <https://ui.adsabs.harvard.edu/abs/2013MNRAS.435.2152K/abstract>`_.

 Fitting multiple datasets